-Hedge Fund 101 – The Ultimate Guide to Hedge Fund Trading Strategies
+Hedge Fund 101 – Strategies of top Hedge Fund managers

 For any high net worth individual looking for somewhere to invest at least a portion of their money, a hedge fund is a logical choice.
 These can become highly profitable investment vehicles when managed carefully and, to do this, hedge fund managers use a number of trading strategies that we'll go on to examine so you can learn from them too.

 But first, a little about the history and nature of hedge funds.
 The very first of these was launched as an experiment as long ago as 1949 by a man called Alfred Winslow Jones through his business A.W.
 Jones & Co.
 He wanted to explore whether it would be effective if he balanced the holding of long-term investments with short-selling other, poorly performing, stocks.
 He also used leverage to increase potential returns and introduced the concept of a percentage-based incentive fee for the partner managing the fund.

 Despite his early success, it wasn't until the 1990s that hedge funds really took off as more and more money managers began to see that they had greater appeal than mutual funds and, in 2019, it was estimated that there were around 10,000 in existence with around $3.25 trillion under management.

 What are Hedge Fund Strategies?

 The term hedge fund comes from the fact that their managers can hedge their position by trading both long and short so, in theory, profits can be made whichever way the market is moving.

 The description of a hedge fund might sound like a mutual fund, and it's true that they share many similarities.
 Both aim to generate returns for investors while minimizing the risks involved.
 But they are very different in nature.
 Hedge fund strategies are seen as being more aggressive and less risk-averse.
 Generally, they also have higher investment requirements.
 In the next few paragraphs, we will proceed to discuss the most popular hedge fund strategies.